Index

 Intonation, Annotation

-- Intonation = the rise and fall of
+- Intonation = the rise and fall of the voice in speaking.

-- Annotation = a note by way
+- Annotation = a note by way of explanation or comment added to

-to a text or diagram.
+a text or diagram.

 (Eng to eng)